menandmice/micetro_docs/guides/implementation/cloud.rst

 *****************
 Micetro provides native integration with cloud-based DNS and DHCP services, managing IP address data for Azure and AWS, including virtual networks and subnets within cloud accounts.

-Using a cloud DNS service in Micetro is similar to the process of working with other DNS services.
+Using a cloud DNS service in Micetro is similar to working with other DNS services.
 The process of adding DNS zones, DNS records, or modifying them is identical to that of other DNS servers in Micetro.

 .. note::
    Currently, cloud DNS services only support the creation of primary zones.